 Careers For Math Majors

-Updated May 18, 2023
+Updated September 18, 2023

 AffordableCollegesOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Are you ready to find your fit?
+Are you ready to discover your college program?

-What Can you Do With a Math Degree
+What Can You Do With a Math Degree?

-The Bureau of Labor Statistics (BLS) projects math occupations to grow 27% between 2019-2029, which is much faster than the national average for all occupations.
+The Bureau of Labor Statistics (BLS) projects math occupations to grow 29% between 2021-2031, which is much faster than the national average for all occupations.
 The increasingly heavy role that big data plays in business, media, healthcare, and several other industries likely underlies the faster-than-average growth rate for math occupations.
 Several mathematics-based occupations, such as actuary and data scientist, use tools to analyze and interpret big data.

 At its core, mathematics is about solving problems.
 Many professionals rely on the application of mathematical concepts to get work done.
 Students can earn an associate, bachelor's, master's, and/or a doctoral degree in mathematics, depending on their career goals.
 Similar to other professional arenas, a postgraduate degree often qualifies graduates for career advancement opportunities and higher salaries.

-Learn More About Careers in Math
+FAQ About Careers in Math

 Q. What can you do with a degree in math?